This antique chair was brought in because the back rail for the seat was broken. Unfortunately the only way to replace it was to remove the rush seat.

 Once removed, an inspection of the other rails showed they were badly worm eaten, and the front rail was just a dowel rod (not original).

-Luckily the chair was loose enough to be able to install new rails.
-I used hard maple and positioned them so the grain was quartersawn to give them the most strength when sat on.
-I also shaped them as the originals.
+Luckily the chair was loose enough to be able to install new seat rails.
+I used hard maple and positioned them in a way that the wood grain would to give them the most strength when sat on.
+I also shaped them as original.

 Here is the chair with the new seat rails installed.